Pre- Race and Race Day Information Sheet 2021/22

 I don’t live in Lincolnshire, can I compete?

-League points are only awarded to those riders who either live in Lincolnshire (including north lincs).If you meet this criteria, and want to gain points during the season in the Championship and Trophy Day Series, you will need to register via the club page on the British Cycling website. close on the 31st August 2019.
+League points are only awarded to those riders who either live in Lincolnshire (including north Lincs).If you meet this criteria, and want to gain points during the season in the Championship and Trophy Day Series, you will need to register via the club page RiderHQ.
+Registrations close on September 26th 2021-09-02.
+Register Here

 What if I miss the registration deadline?